Statement of Directors’ Responsibility

-The Statement sets out the responsibility of the Board of Directors, in relation to the Financial Statements of the Commercial Bank of Ceylon PLC (the Bank) and the Consolidated Financial Statements of the Bank and its Subsidiaries (the Group).
-The responsibilities of the External Auditors in relation to the Financial Statements are set out in the ‘Independent Auditors’ Report given on page 180.
+The Statement sets out the responsibility of the Board of Directors, in relation to the Financial Statements of the Commercial Bank of Ceylon PLC (the Bank) and the Consolidated Financial Statements of the Bank and its subsidiaries (the Group).
+The responsibilities of the External Auditors in relation to the Financial Statements are set out in the “Independent Auditors’ Report” given in the chapter on Financial Reports.

 - financial performance of the Group and the Bank for the financial year then ended.

-(a) appropriate Accounting Policies have been selected and applied in preparing the Financial Statements exhibited on pages 200 to 211 based on the latest financial reporting framework on a consistent basis, while reasonable and prudent judgments have been made so that the form and substance of transactions are properly reflected and material departures, if any, have been disclosed and explained;
+- appropriate Accounting Policies have been selected and applied in preparing the Financial Statements exhibited on pages 157 to 353 based on the latest financial reporting framework on a consistent basis, while reasonable and prudent judgements have been made so that the form and substance of transactions are properly reflected and material departures, if any, have been disclosed and explained;

-(b) the Financial Statements for the year 2016, prepared and presented in this Annual Report are in agreement with the underlying books of account and are in conformity with the requirements of the following:
+- the Financial Statements for the year 2018, prepared and presented in this Annual Report are in agreement with the underlying books of account and are in conformity with the requirements of the following:

 - Sri Lanka Accounting Standards;